5 Ways 'True Detective' Season 3 Is Like The West Memphis Three Case

 3. The "Satanic Panic"

-The West Memphis Three were associated with a phenomenon known as the “Satanic panic,” a kind of widespread hysteria that spread through the U.S. in the 1980s, in which authorities targeted schools and day-care centers with accusations of ritual-based abuse, sacrifice, and child prostitution.
+According to Polygon, the West Memphis Three were associated with a phenomenon known as the “Satanic panic.”
+The website describes it as, "widespread fear-mongering hysteria that spread through the U.S. in the 1980s, in which authorities targeted schools and day-care centers with accusations of ritual-based abuse, sacrifice, and child prostitution."

-Police officers James Sudbury and Steve Jones felt that the crime had "cult" overtones, and that Damien Echols might be a suspect because he had an interest in occultism.
+Police officers James Sudbury and Steve Jones reportedly felt the crime had "cult" overtones, and Echols could be a suspect because of his alleged interest in occultism.